noahbkim/csgopp/README.md

 };
 ```

-Before we talk about the `User` object, we have to access data from the `GameEvent`.
+Before we talk about the `User` objective, we have to access data from the `GameEvent`.
 We know what the layout of the `"player_team"` event looks like from the `csgopp.cli` command `generate`:

 ```